 The top 10 most popular Spanish girls’ names, according to the Spain’s National Institute of Statistics, for babies born since 2010 are as follows:

-Many of these names are pronounced the same or at least similarly as they would be in English, making them a good fit for your new baby daughter.
+Many of these names sound the same or at least similarly as they would be in English, making them a good fit for your new baby daughter.

 Popular Spanish boys’ names